Is a Correction Looming Ahead for Sea Limited (SE)

-Sea Limited (NYSE:SE) went up by 5.11% from its latest closing price compared to the recent 1-year high of $297.75.
-The company’s stock price has collected 6.66% of gains in the last five trading sessions.
-Press Release reported on 05/18/21 that Sea Limited Reports First Quarter 2021 Results
+Sea Limited (NYSE:SE) went down by -6.49% from its latest closing price compared to the recent 1-year high of $300.00.
+The company’s stock price has collected -3.12% of loss in the last five trading sessions.
+MarketWatch.com reported on 07/26/21 that Amazon’s stock looks tired.
+Consider buying shares of these five fast-growing e-commerce plays instead

 >> 7 Top Picks for the Post-Pandemic Economy <<